 Workflows let you chain multiple AI assistants together to automate complete processes.
 Instead of running each step manually, you create a sequence of assistants that pass their output to the next.
 For example: Document analysis → Risk assessment → Summary report.
 See Creating a Workflow.

 Wolters Kluwer content is included free during the 14-day trial period.
 After the trial, Wolters Kluwer access must be purchased separately.
-See Wolters Kluwer for details.
+See Wolters Kluwer Online for details.

 All Libra subscriptions with German legal research include the Aktionsmodul Zivilrecht: Zöller (ZPO), Erman (BGB), Vorwerk (Prozessformularbuch), and MDR journal.
 Additional modules like DER BETRIEB, ZIP, or VersR require separate access.
 See Otto Schmidt for details.